jakubdziem/AsteroidCatcher/README.md

-# AsteroidCatcher
+# AsteroidCatcher API
-Check which asteroids can be seen by naked eye in your location.
+Check which asteroids can be seen by naked eye, small or medium telescope in your location.
+Technologies used:
+-Lombok
+-Spring Boot